pflarue/ardop/docs/Host_Interface_Commands.md

 - Arguments: None, `TRUE` or `FALSE`
 - `LISTEN` returns `LISTEN TRUE`
 - `LISTEN FALSE` returns `LISTEN now FALSE`

 #### LOGLEVEL

 Sets the loglevel for the debug log that is generated when the program is run.
-Loglevel 1 is for critical errors only, and loglevel 8 logs everything.
-Loglevel 8 can generate very large files.
+Loglevel 6 is for serious errors only, and loglevel 1 is the most verbose.
+Loglevel 1 can generate very large files.
+The parameters used for LOGLEVEL were changed in ardopcf v1.0.4.1.3 with the introduction of a new logging system.

 - Mode: ANY
-- Arguments: None, integer between 0 and 8
+- Arguments: None, integer between 1 and 6
-- `LOGLEVEL` returns `LOGLEVEL 7`
+- `LOGLEVEL` returns `LOGLEVEL 6`
 - `LOGLEVEL 1` returns `LOGLEVEL now 1`

 #### MONITOR